teen girl is hopeful about college deferral statistics will help her get into college

 How common are deferrals?

-At highly selective colleges, college deferral statistics are as follows: 30–80% of early applicants are deferred.
+At highly selective colleges, college deferral statistics show that 30–80% of early applicants are deferred.
 At schools like Harvard and MIT, 70–80% of early applicants are deferred.

 What are the chances after deferral?